compdemocracy/polis/docs/configuration.md

 1. Add `maildev` into the `EMAIL_TRANSPORT_TYPES` configuration.

-This transport will work automatically when running via Docker Compose, accessible on port 1080.
+This transport will work automatically when running via Docker Compose with the development overlay, accessible on port 1080.

    [MailDev]: https://github.com/maildev/maildev